 If your business does not heed the server constraints in time, you are bound to suffer from operational loss due to server downtimes.
 To closely monitor your server health, you must track specific metrics regularly.

-Here are some server monitoring metrics that every business should report and analyze.
+Here are some server monitoring software metrics that every business should report and analyze.

 Important Key Metrics of Server Monitoring Software